US STOCKS-Futures fall after weak payrolls report

 NEW YORK, April 9 U.S. stock index futures traded lower on Monday after last week's much weaker-than-expected report on U.S. job creation for March.

-The report casts doubt over the ability of the United States to help boost the global economy as Europe's debt crisis resurfaces and worries remain whether China's economy will avoid a hard landing.
+* The report casts doubt over the ability of the U.S. economy to help boost the global economy as Europe's debt crisis resurfaces and worries remain whether China will avoid a hard landing.

-Expectations that a cooling Chinese economy has eclipsed inflation as the government's biggest near-term worry were reinforced by surprisingly soft producer prices that sparked concerns of waning demand.

-A lack of major U.S. economic data on Monday will keep investors focused on Friday's payrolls report, which came in on an equity market holiday.
+* A lack of major economic data on Monday will keep investors focused on Friday's report, which came in on an equity market holiday.

-"Markets are responding to the weak jobs report," said Peter Cardillo, chief market economist at Rockwell Global Capital in New York.

-"Certain sectors are most closely tied to economic growth and those are the ones that will more closely feel the pain," he said.

 * Many Fed policymakers said rate hike may come 'fairly soon'